Sure Dividend

 By benefiting from a stable business model, Canadian Utilities can slowly but progressively grow its earnings.
 The company consistently invests appreciable amounts in new projects and benefits from base rate increases, which tend to hover between 3% and 4% per year.

-Combining the company’s growth projects, the potential for modest margin improvements, and – as voluntarily pursued – the postponed rate base increases, we maintain our expected average annual growth rate over the next five years at 4%.
+Combining the company’s growth projects and the potential for modest margin improvements, we maintain our expected average annual growth rate over the next five years at 4%.
 Our expected annual dividend growth rate remains at 2.5%.

 Competitive Advantages & Recession Performance